Certified Sleep Coach

-It’s difficult to overstate the importance of a comfortable, supportive mattress.
+It’s difficult to overstate the importance of choosing the right mattress based on your personal needs and preferences.
 You will spend approximately one-third of your time in bed, and a quality mattress can mean the difference between restful slumber and restless tossing and turning.
-Even the highest-quality mattresses will degrade over time, but how long should a mattress last?
+Even the best mattresses will degrade over time, but how long should a mattress last?

 This guide will discuss how long mattresses typically last.
 We’ll help you decide when to replace a mattress, and analyze the typical lifespan of a mattress across various categories.